-One of design industry’s oldest and largest professional organizations for design—25,000 members strong, this community is a great resource for learning, collaboration, and community!
-Look for a local chapter and attend events, read blogs and meet other creatives in your community
+One of the design industry’s oldest and largest professional organizations for design—25,000 members strong, this community is a great resource for learning, collaboration, and community!
+Look for a local chapter and attend events, read blogs, and meet other creatives in your community

 The best content starts conversations.
 Did we miss one of your favorites above?
 Let us know in the comments!